jderuiter/statelearner/README.md

 This tool can be used for TLS implementations, smart cards and can be extended using its socket module.

+An overview of different security protocols where state machine learning has been applied can be found [here](http://www.cs.ru.nl/~joeri/StateMachineInference.html).

 ## Requirements

 * graphviz